psypdt/ZIS_C-_Summer_Course_2019/README.md

       d-r---       21/06/2019     14:45                Downloads
       d-r---       21/06/2019     14:45                Favorites

+     - `Note:` Your output will probably have a lot more directories, and may look a bit different.
+Thats fine, this is expected.

   - `cd`: The `cd` command stands for "Change directory". `cd` expects the directory that you want to change to as the argument.

     - If you want to move into the `Desktop` directory, then do `PS C:\Users\you> cd Desktop`.
 This should yield the following: